 109. Preventing Mouth Disorders

-Zinc is known to reduce inflammation that can cause mouth disorders by protecting against bacteria that can lead to tooth decay and gum disease.
+Zinc reduces the inflammation in the body and helps in removing mouth disorders by protecting against bacteria that leads tooth decay and gum disease.

 110. Treating Immune System Disorders